 The outdoor unit is equipped with high pressure switch.
-If the control senses the opening of a high pressure switch (open 600+/-5 psig, close 470+/-10 psig @77°F), it will respond as follows:
+If the control senses the opening of a high pressure switch (open 600+/-5 psig, close 470+/-10 psig @ 77° F), it will respond as follows:

-- 1. Display the appropriate fault code (see Table 6). - 2.
-After a 15 minute delay, if there is a call for cooling and HPS is reset, the PEV opens for 150 seconds to equalize system pressures.
+- 1. Display the appropriate fault code (see Table 7). - 2.
+After a 15 minute delay, if there is a call for cooling or heating and HPS is reset, the PEV opens for 150 seconds to equalize system pressures.
 The compressor and fan will then ramp to the next lower stage of operation until demand is satisfied.
-In the next call for cooling system will resume normal operation. - 3.
+In the next call for heating/cooling system will resume normal operation. - 3.
 If the opened switch closes at any time after the 15 minute delay, then the PEV opens for 150 seconds to equalize system pressures.
 The compressor and fan will then ramp to the next lower stage of operation until demand is satisfied.
-In the next call for cooling system will resume normal operation. - 4.
+In the next call for heating/cooling system will resume normal operation. - 4.
 If HPS trips 3 consecutive cycles, the unit operation is locked out for 4 hours. - 5.
-In the event of a high-pressure switch trip or high-pressure lockout, check the refrigerant charge, outdoor fan operation, and outdoor coil (in cooling) for airflow restrictions. - In the event of a low-pressure trip or low-pressure lockout, check the refrigerant charge and indoor airflow (cooling).
+In the event of a high-pressure switch trip or high-pressure lockout, check the refrigerant charge, outdoor fan operation, and outdoor coil (in cooling) for airflow restrictions, or indoor airflow in heating. - 6.
+In the event of a low-pressure trip or low-pressure lockout, check the refrigerant charge and indoor airflow (cooling) and outdoor fan operation and outdoor coil in heating.